sdcoffey/fn/README.md

 ```

 ### Select
-Select reduces a slice to only values for which `selector` returns true
+Select reduces a slice to only values for which `selector` returns true.

 ```go
 func ExampleSelect() {